pupilfirst/playbook/4-startup-roles.md

 # Startup Roles

-Just like there are five stages, in a good startup, founders pay attention to five roles:
+In a good startup, founders pay attention to five roles:

 * Product